MitchellKopczyk/openMSXToolbox/README.md

 ## Getting started

-1. Clone or download this repo
+1. Download the openMSXToolbox.exe
-2. Drop the `floppy.dsk` next to the launcher (it's provided in this repo)
+2. Drop the `floppy.dsk` next to the launcher.
+I pefer the Documents folder because openMSX dumps other files in there this way it's all in one place
 3. Run the launcher:

 ```bash